akamai/cli-eaa/README.md

 `cli-eaa` is provided as-is and it is not supported by Akamai Support.
 To report any issue, feature request or bug, please open a new issue into the [GitHub Issues page](https://github.com/akamai/cli-eaa/issues)

-We are strongly encouraging developer to create a pull request.
+We strongly encourage developers to create a pull request for any issues.